RDollish/AccessibilityGuidelines/README.md

 This project is a single-page web app that provides an overview of web accessibility and the Web Content Accessibility Guidelines (WCAG).

+It was a challenge to see what I could make in a single day, while also utilizing methods for changing the experience for a user depending on whether they are on a large screen or a small screen device.
+Give it a try!

 It is published at https://rdollish.github.io/AccessibilityGuidelines/

 ## Technologies Used